 Note: Make sure that 2107 and 2108 aren't already used.
+If they are used, select two numbers that aren't already in use.

 Next, using vipw (most systems have it, if not you'll need to use your editor again but this time on /etc/passwd) add these lines to the end of the file: